enzomendez315/Lox_Compiler/README.md

 For this project, I used a book called Crafting Interpreters by Robert Nystrom, where an interpreter is built from the ground up.[^2] It is ideal to get a better understanding of how high-level languages are implemented, and what goes through the creation of an interpreter using popular programming languages like Java or C++.
 This is a project to document what I learned.

+The main difference between a compiler and an interpreter is that a compiler only translates source code to some other form.
+It does not execute it.
+The user has to take the resulting output and run it themselves.
+On the other hand, an interpreter takes in source code and executes it immediately.
+In that regard, we can think of the compiler as a pipeline where each stage's job is to organize the data representing the user's code in a way that makes the next stage simpler to implement.

 # Lox Documentation
 This reference manual describes the Lox programming language implemented in Java.